jamesplease/stock-market-data/README.md

 ## Source

 The information in this package was compiled by [Robert Shiller](http://www.econ.yale.edu/~shiller/bio.htm).
+To learn more about how this information is collected, refer to the link below.

 - [U.S. Stock Market Data](http://www.econ.yale.edu/~shiller/data.htm)